diantyapitaloka/Deep-Learning/README.md

 ### 🍇🍈🍉 Introduction to Deep Learning 🍉🍈🍇

 - Hi hi!
 Yup, in the previous material, we thoroughly discussed neural networks as a foundation for understanding deep learning.
 Hopefully, that discussion provided a clear picture of neural networks!
+- Increased Layer Depth: Unlike traditional shallow networks, deep learning models utilize multiple hidden layers to process information.
+This "depth" allows the model to learn increasingly complex features at each subsequent level of the network.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/59cec616-f8c7-41c4-ae97-cf796479f9b8" />